Taxes in Portugal for natural persons

 Who pays TSU in Portugal?

-• The amount paid by the employer: 23.75% of your gross salary.
+• Amount paid by the employer: 23.75 per cent of the gross salary.

-• And the amount paid by the worker: 11% of your gross salary.
+• Amount paid by the employee: 11% of their gross salary.

 How is TSU paid in Portugal?